Guides for SE student projects »

 }

-Next, add the following, to tell Gradle that JUnit is to be used as the testing tool.
+Next, add the following, to tell Gradle that JUnit is to be used as the testing tool (and to configure a few aspects of how Gradle handles JUnit tests).

 build.gradle